stockrt/stockrt.github.com/site/_posts/2009-08-16-emulating-a-browser-in-python-with-mechanize.markdown

      br.set_proxies({"http": "joe:password@myproxy.example.com:3128"})

-But, if you just want to quickly open a webpage, without the fancy features above, just issue that:
+But, if you just want to quickly open an webpage, without the fancy features above, just issue that:

     # Simple open?